Rapid Recap: Secondary standouts in Manhattan

 Malone spoke about him multiple times, unprovoked, as someone that has flashed through the first few weeks of practices during the preseason.
 He is impressing those around him that much.

 Will he play right away?
 I don't know.
-But he's at least thrusting himself into the conversation and was described as being the furthest along from a mental standpoint out of all the freshman linebackers that Stanard has coached in his career.
+But he's at least thrusting himself into the conversation.
+He’s being described as the furthest along from a mental standpoint out of all the freshman linebackers that Stanard has coached in his career.

-He's a sponge.
-He wants to keep grabbing and acquiring as much information as possible and he was that way since day one.
+Clifton is a sponge.
+He wants to acquire as much information as possible and was that way since day one.

 MALONE'S CLEAR STANDOUT